 Certain states have sought to restrict the importation of legally harvested game animals, particularly the African “Big 5”.
 These five species alone generate most of the funding for wildlife authorities in African range nations.
 Discouraging hunters from importing trophies is intended to discourage them from hunting in Africa at all, thus depriving African wildlife authorities and communities of essential income.

-In the past two years, certain states have sought to restrict the importation of legally harvested game animals, particularly the African “Big 5”.
+In recent years, a number of states have sought to restrict the importation of legally harvested game animals, particularly the African “Big 5” species.
 Recently proposed legislation defines the “Big 5” as: African elephant, Cape buffalo, African lion, white and black rhinoceros, and African leopard.
 These African species are typically considered (along with the hippopotamus and Nile crocodile) to be the most difficult and dangerous game species to pursue, and for that reason, are highly valued by African safari hunters.
 These five species alone generate most of the funding for wildlife authorities in African range nations.

 Revenue generated by licensed, regulated safari hunting is the single most important source of funding for conservation and anti-poaching efforts in Africa.
 In many Southern and Eastern African countries, revenues generated from licensed, regulated hunting are the primary source of management, conservation, and anti-poaching funds for national wildlife authorities.
 These hunting programs have been designed by experts to allow a limited, sustainable take, and to generate funds for conservation, anti-poaching efforts, and community incentives.
 This system has helped recover or maintain “Big 5” populations in Southern and Eastern Africa.

 The harvest of Cecil the Lion was used by animal rights groups opposed to hunting to draw negative national attention to so-called “trophy hunting.”
 False representations and animal rights’ activism resulted in legislative measures that seek to restrict hunters’ abilities to import “Big 5” species.
 These misguided pieces of legislation are the first of their kind and will not only affect hunters within their states, but all legally hunted and harvested animals that travel through such states when returning from Africa.